NotCompsky/rscraper/README.md

     sudo apt install libcurl4 default-libmysqlclient mysql-client mysql-server

 Then run `rscraper-init`.
-The default answers will be, in order:
+The answers for a default Ubuntu 18.04 setup are, in order:

     /home/YOU/.config/mysql/rscraper.cfg
     localhost